Modern Foreign Languages

 - Value the importance of languages in our modern society

 Languages are part of the cultural richness of our society and the world in which we live and work.
 Learning languages gives students opportunities to develop their listening, speaking, reading and writing skills and to express themselves with increasing confidence, independence and creativity.
 They also enhance their overall literacy skills and broaden their cultural knowledge of the world we live in.The ability to understand and communicate in another language is a lifelong skill for education, employment and leisure in this country and throughout the world.

 From Year 7 onwards we regularly remind our students of the need to have the skills which will benefit them in their adult lives as they enter a global marketplace.
 So many of our students already speak a variety of world languages and we advocate the value of these as well as the languages we teach through Key Stages 3 and 4 into our Sixth Form and on to University and their future careers.
 Most of all we promote the idea that language learning is fun and to be enjoyed and how even a small amount of language can be of great use whatever the career path.

 At Key Stage 3 students study either Spanish or French.
 Students cover a range of everyday topics and practice their skills in listening, speaking, reading, writing and translation.
 We use a variety of authentic learning resources, all of which prepare students for studying a language at GCSE and for using language in real life situations.
 All students are given the option to continue studying one language at Key Stage 4.
 The Key Stage 4 course will follow on from the work done in previous years and therefore students who have enjoyed the subject and felt successful so far may continue to do so.

-To view a full summary of our KS3 and KS4 Modern Foreign Languages curriculum please click here
+To view a full summary of our KS3 and KS4 Modern Foreign Languages curriculum please click on the subject below:

 To view information about Modern Foreign Languages at the Green School Sixth Form please click the relevant link for French Spanish